 Measles Treatment Q&A

 Measles is a highly contagious viral infection that can cause a range of symptoms such as fever, rashes, cough, sore throat, and Koplik’s spots.
 The symptoms of measles usually appear about 10-14 days after exposure to the virus and can last for several days to a week.
 For more information, contact us or book an appointment online.
-We have convenient locations in Bushwick NYC, East Harlem NYC, Coney Island NYC, Nostrand NYC, and Metropolitan NYC.
+We have convenient locations in East Harlem NYC, Metropolitan NYC and Staten Island NYC.

 Table of Contents: